Estrogen (medication): Pharmacodynamics

 Estrogens act as selective agonists of the estrogen receptors (ERs), the ERα and the ERβ.
 They may also bind to and activate membrane estrogen receptors (mERs) such as the GPER.
 Estrogens do not have off-target activity at other steroid hormone receptors such as the androgen, progesterone, glucocorticoid, or mineralocorticoid receptors, nor do they have neurosteroid activity by interacting with neurotransmitter receptors, unlike various progestogens and some other steroids.
 Given by subcutaneous injection in mice, estradiol is about 10-fold more potent than estrone and about 100-fold more potent than estriol.

 Estrogens have antigonadotropic effects at sufficiently high concentrations via activation of the ER and hence can suppress the hypothalamic–pituitary–gonadal axis.
 This is caused by negative feedback, resulting in a suppression in secretion and decreased circulating levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 The antigonadotropic effects of estrogens interfere with fertility and gonadal sex hormone production.
 They are responsible for the hormonal contraceptive effects of estrogens.
 In addition, they allow estrogens to act as functional antiandrogens by suppressing gonadal testosterone production.
 At sufficiently high doses, estrogens are able to suppress testosterone levels into the castrate range in men.

 Estrogens differ significantly in their pharmacological properties.
 For instance, due to structural differences and accompanying differences in metabolism, estrogens differ from one another in their tissue selectivity; synthetic estrogens like ethinylestradiol and diethylstilbestrol are not inactivated as efficiently as estradiol in tissues like the liver and uterus and as a result have disproportionate effects in these tissues.
 This can result in issues such as a relatively higher risk of thromboembolism.

+Estrogen has also been found to increase the secretion of oxytocin and to increase the expression of its receptor, the oxytocin receptor, in the brain.
+In women, a single dose of ethinylestradiol has been found to be sufficient to increase circulating oxytocin concentrations.